-3. Visualize, there is no cup – but you want to make one! ( take on a new project).
+3. Visualize; there is no cup – but you want to make one! ( take on a new project).

 Aiming for a higher purpose

 You want to create something new.
-My entire post here is to get rid of the obsessiveness, the self-critical judging and the negative feelings associated with perfectionism.
+My entire post here is to eliminate the obsessiveness, the self-critical judging and the negative feelings associated with perfectionism.
 In addition to others picking up this «not good enough vibe,» you become less happy within yourself if perfectionism keeps running in the background.
 Ironically when you are OK with good enough results, you produce less stress and can perform better.